navigation

 Enterprises compete not only with each other, but also with other interest groups.
 More and more emphasis is placed on creating a brand image and building appropriate relationships, not only with customers, but also with all stakeholder groups.

-The aim of lobbying is to increase the trust of specific social groups or interest groups and image creation of the company as a brand that cares about the fate of the environment.
+The goal of lobbying is to increase the trust of specific social groups or interest groups and to create the image of the company as a brand that cares about the fate of the environment.
 The company's reputation is a very important criterion for effectively influencing decision-makers.
 Lobbying allows you to achieve business goals by influencing the macro-environment.
-It is an element of a long-term organizational management strategy, based on a proactive approach to the environment and managing relations with stakeholders, which is implemented in accordance with the principles of corporate social responsibility.
+It is an element of a long-term organization management strategy based on a proactive approach to the environment and stakeholder relationship management, which is implemented in accordance with the principles of corporate social responsibility.

 A modern entrepreneur must not only know where he is going and how he intends to get there.
 He also needs to know how to convince others to get out of his way - and that is by no means unfair competition.
 He must take responsibility for attempting to shape the environment that limits his freedom in taking specific actions.
 Lobbying serves to remove legal, cultural, social, procedural and technological barriers that prevent, inter alia, fair market competition.